 Do you find yourself in one of these categories?

-- I am not sure whether I want to wear the hijab but I am thinking about making it full time.
+- I am not sure if I want to take the leap or not, but I am interested

 If you are among one of these people, then why don’t you try the 30 Day Hijab Challenge this Ramadan.